Itomigna2/Muesli-lunarlander/README.md

 Paper : [Muesli: Combining Improvements in Policy Optimization, Hessel et al., 2021](https://arxiv.org/abs/2104.06159) (v2 version)

 ## Objective
-This repository will be developed for collaborative research with MILA's researchers.
+This repository will be developed as part of the collaborative research with UdeM.
+Thanks for making this great experience and I hope this things to be useful for further progress.
+This codebase needs the hand of many talented contributers.
+Please feel free to contribute and contact!

-The goal is making distributed muesli algorithm for large scale training can be intergrated with
+The goal is making distributed muesli algorithm for large scale training can be intergrated with below works,

 https://github.com/AGI-Collective/mini_ada